Odhiambo-Michael-Allan/music-matters/README.md

 ## **Find this repository useful?**

-Support by joining the [stargazers](https://github.com/Odhiambo-Michael-Allan/music-matters/stargazers) for this repository Also, [follow me](https://github.com/Odhiambo-Michael-Allan) on Github for my next creations!
+Support by joining the [stargazers](https://github.com/Odhiambo-Michael-Allan/music-matters/stargazers) for this repository.
+Also, [follow me](https://github.com/Odhiambo-Michael-Allan) on Github for my next creations!

 ## **License**

 Project Title is released under the Apache 2.0 License.
-See the **[LICENSE]([https://www.blackbox.ai/share/LICENSE](https://www.apache.org/licenses/LICENSE-2.0))** file for details.
+See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.